ScheWann/ChromPolymerDB/README.md

-# CS522 Project
-A Web Server for High-Resolution Ensemble Models of 3D Single-Cell Chromatin Conformations

 # INSTRUCTION
 1. Install **Docker** to your laptop
 2. Download the sample data from this [link](https://uofi.app.box.com/file/1699376802565?s=egh737w70px0iqcnhtq2re3xwbs1qh38) and create a **Example_Data** folder in under the root project directory